Skip to main content

 • Fast breathing in early poisoning, breathing may stop later

-Call Poison Control and get emergency help if you suspect an overdose.
+Call Poison Control and get emergency help if you think your or someone else might have a nicotine overdose.
 If you’re taking NRT as prescribed and are still having mild symptoms such as headache, vomiting, diarrhea, or sweating, lower your dose and talk to your health care provider.

 Does nicotine cause cancer?

 No, nicotine has not been found to cause cancer.
-While nicotine is the addictive substance in tobacco, it is other compounds in tobacco that can cause cancer.
-Using NRT to quit tobacco does not increase your risk of cancer – in fact, it can help lower your risk if it helps you stop using tobacco.
+Nicotine is the addictive substance in tobacco, but some of the other substances in tobacco are what can cause cancer.
+Using NRT to quit tobacco doesn’t increase your risk of cancer.
+In fact, it can lower your risk if it helps you stop using tobacco.

 Stopping nicotine replacement therapy

-Nicotine replacement therapy (NRT) is meant to be used for a limited period of time.
-Use should be tapered down before NRT is stopped.
-Studies to date have not shown that extending NRT use longer than the recommended time greatly impacts quit success.
-However, long-term NRT use is still preferable to smoking.
+Nicotine replacement therapy is meant to be used for a limited amount of time.
+You should taper down the dose you’re taking before you stop using NRT completely.
+So far, studies haven’t shown that extending NRT use beyond the recommended time greatly impacts quit success.
+But long-term NRT use is still preferable to smoking.

-Research is still being done to refine the use of NRT.
-If you feel that you need NRT for a different length of time than is recommended, it’s best to discuss this with your health care provider.
+Research is still being done to refine the use of nicotine replacement therapy.
+If you feel you need NRT for a different length of time than what is recommended, it’s best to discuss this with your health care provider.

 Long-term nicotine replacement therapy dependence

 Nicotine replacement therapy (NRT) has the potential for long-term dependence.
-Nicotine is addictive, and people can transfer their dependence from tobacco to the NRT.
+Nicotine is addictive, and people can transfer their dependence from tobacco to the nicotine replacement therapy.

 Use NRT only as long as you need it, as prescribed by your health care provider.
 Talk to your provider if you’re having trouble stopping NRT.